notionsdk/notion-sdk-kotlin-old/README.md

-# KNotion API
+# Notion SDK / Kotlin / Unofficial API

-Unofficial Notion.so API wrapper, written in Kotlin.
+Unofficial Notion API wrapper (SDK), written in Kotlin.
 Can be used in Java.

 ### Install